Snergster/virl_packet/README.md

 #Steps:

 0. install terraform.io to your VIRL Server.
 This is available from https://www.terraform.io/downloads.html.
 Select the Linux 64-bit version.
+Create a directory called 'terraform' and extract the .zip file into this directory.

 1. On your VIRL server, generate an ssh key.
 You can do this using the command `ssh-keygen -t rsa`.
 Your public key is now available as .ssh/id_rsa.pub in /home/virl folder.